 Study Circle Summary (10 minutes)

-Discussion Methods: Full group discussion
+Discussion Method: Full group discussion

-Handouts: Skills for Chronic Disease Management - Goals and Objectives Study Circle+ Discussion Methods
+Handouts: Health Care Access and Navigation - Goals and Objectives Study Circle+ Discussion Methods

-Distribute the two handouts
+Distribute two handouts

-- Distribute the handout titled Skills for Chronic Disease Management - Goals and Objectives. - Distribute the handout titled Study Circle+ Discussion Methods.
+- Distribute the handout titled Health Care Access and Navigation Goals and Objectives. - Distribute the handout titled Study Circle+ Discussion Methods.
 Point out that participants may want to refer to it for the next activity and keep it as a reference for their own teaching.

-Pose the following question to review accomplishments and activities
+Pose the following questions to review accomplishments and activities